jacob-ae/vscode-extension-marketplace-switcher/README.md

 </p>

-**Switch VSCodium/VS Code between the Open VSX registry, the Microsoft Marketplace, or a custom gallery.**
+**Switch VSCodium/VS Code/Cursor between the Cursor marketplace, Open VSX registry, Microsoft Marketplace, or a custom gallery.**
 This extension only edits `product.json → extensionsGallery`.
 Your settings/themes/extensions remain.
 > I built this on a whim after wanting VSCodium
 > but still being able to selectively pull in extensions from other marketplaces when needed.